01-02 - Foundations - Dig Foundation

 It may seem strange to dig the footing trenches first given that they are deeper than other parts of the excavation such as the floor slab level, but this is necessary so the digger has a level surface to work from.
 The digger will have no problem digging the deep footing trenches first.
 In practice the digger will dig a section of footing and then dig down to under-slab level as they move away from that area.

-It may also seem strange not to dig the sewer trenches first as you won't be able to get the digger in later to do them, but the reality is that a big digger is not the best choice for digging the sewer trenches as you want narrow sewer trenches and the digger can only dig trenches corresponding to its bucket width (eg 32").
+It may also seem strange not to dig the drainage trenches (within the slab area) first as you won't be able to get the digger in later to do them, but the reality is that a big digger is not the best choice for digging the drainage trenches within the slab area as you want narrow trenches and the digger can only dig trenches corresponding to its bucket width (eg 32").

 Don't forget about any internal ICF walls in your house design as they also need to have footing trenches.